 If you’ve mapped the desks that all IT items have come from, it makes sense to ensure that you also have a plan of where they are going.
-And this is something that the IT person needs to be actively involved in.
+And this is something that your IT person needs to be actively involved in.

 Architects and office interior designers may have grand visions of an elaborate geometric desk setups, but if it turns out you’re then trying to run 12 PCs and 6 phones off of two tatty Ethernet ports and a 4 gang multi plug, then you are setting yourself up for a disaster.

 Equally, no one wants a pristine new office where there’s a 6-metre run of rats’ nest cabling running across the main access way.
 It won’t look pretty, and health and safety will definitely have something to say about it.

 Ensure you get time in your new premises to map ports and assess power needs.
 Mapping out where desks will go with masking tape will help you ensure your ports are in the right places.
 If they’re not, ensure that data cabling is included as an item as part of the office fit out.

 And don’t forget to test cables before carpets or furnishings go down.
 There’s nothing worse than discovering the cable you need for your setup is a dud and now buried under the floor.